Raoul Wallenberg Centre for Human Rights: Holocaust and genocide

 The RWCHR seeks to prevent atrocities similar to the Holocaust by remembering and acting upon the lessons related to it.
-Accordingly, on 4 May 2016, The RWCHR and the International March of the Living co-chaired the International Nuremberg Symposium at Jagiellonian University in Kraków, Poland on the "Double Entendre of Nuremberg: the Nuremberg of Hate and the Nuremberg of Justice".
+On 4 May 2016, The RWCHR and the International March of the Living co-chaired the International Nuremberg Symposium at Jagiellonian University in Kraków, Poland on the "Double Entendre of Nuremberg: the Nuremberg of Hate and the Nuremberg of Justice".
 The "Never Again" Declaration, which highlights some of the following universal lessons, was unanimously adopted at the Symposium: the danger of forgetting and the responsibility to remember, the danger of genocide denial and the responsibility to speak truth to power and repudiate false witness, the danger of impunity and the responsibility to bring war criminals to justice, the danger of the betrayal of the elites, the danger of assaults on the vulnerable, the danger of state-sanctioned incitement to hate, the danger of the bystander community and the danger of silence and indifference in the face of evil, the responsibility to act, prevent, protect and intervene, the responsibility to pay tribute to the rescuers, and the responsibility to respect the legacy of survivors.

 The RWHCR has mounted an advocacy campaign to highlight these universal lessons.
 Accordingly, numerous Op-Eds have been written by RWCHR staff members relating these universal lessons to past and contemporary atrocities.
 Examples include articles in the National Post and Huffington Post about the lessons of the Rwandan genocide, implementing the lessons of the Holocaust to combat anti-semitism, and the international community's failure to invoke the Responsibility to Protect (R2P) in Syria.

 The RWCHR hosts, organizes and participates in many events that pertain to the Holocaust and genocides more generally.
 For example, on 1 March 2018, the RWCHR co-organized an event with the Montreal Holocaust Museum, the McGill Centre for Human Rights and Legal Pluralism and the Montreal Institute for Genocide and Human Rights Studies featuring a discussion with Payam Akhavan and Bob Rae to raise awareness and discuss the responsibility to protect the Rohingya, victims of mass persecution in Myanmar.
 On the celebration of the 150th anniversary of Canada's confederation, the RWCHR endorsed and participated in an event which saw the Armenian, Ukrainian, Jewish, Rwandan and Greek communities of Canada come together at the Armenian Community Centres in Montréal, Toronto and Vancouver to discuss the role Canada should play in human rights today.
 Other examples include the RWCHR partnering with Vanier College to host the 25thand 26th Annual Vanier Conference on the Holocaust and Genocide.

+As of June 2025 the RWCHR denies the Gaza genocide, instead blaming the humanitarian crisis and civilian casualties on Hamas, putting it at odds with the United Nations, Amnesty International, Doctors Without Borders and The Lemkin Institute for Study of Genocide.